maniac-tech/CodeStrike/README.md

 # CodeStrike

-This repository contains the code of the website of CodeStrike live at www.codestrike.in .
+This repository contains the code of the website of CodeStrike live at codestrike.in .